 A. Motorcycle training classes make a great gift for experienced riders or those who want to start riding the correct way.
 Contact us by email or phone and we will arrange pre-payment and send the gift certificate by US Mail to the address you provide to us.
 The certificate is not date specific, giving the recipient the opportunity to arrange training at their convenience.

 A. Online payment through our order process secures your place in the class selected.
 However, once payment is made refunds are not available.

-In the event you are unable to attend a class for which you are scheduled you will incur a $50 reschedule fee and you will be rescheduled into another class on an "as available" basis.
+In the event, you are unable to attend a class for which you are scheduled you will incur a $50 rescheduling fee and you will be rescheduled into another class on an “as available” basis.
 Failure to attend any part of your scheduled class will result in forfeit of your payment.
 Deviations from this refund policy are at the sole discretion of Motor Pro Training.